HallaSurvivor/Blog/_posts/2022-05-29-homotopy-of-homotopies.md

 the category of chains of $R$-modules, we want to turn the [quasi-isomorphisms][8] into isomorhpisms.

-So then, with these examples in mind, what should a _homotopy theory_ be?
+With these examples in mind, what should a _homotopy theory_ be?
 First:

 <div class=boxed markdown=1>
 A <span class=defn>Relative Category</span> is a small[^8] category $\mathcal{C}$